segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/authvia/index.md

 ## Event Properties

-Go to [Read Authvia Webhook Documentation](https://developer.authvia.com/v3.3/reference/create-webhook-subscription){:target="_blank”} and  read Authvia Documentation for the list of properties included in the events.
+For a list of properties included in the event payloads, refer to [Authvia's Webhook Documentation](https://developer.authvia.com/v3.3/reference/create-webhook-subscription){:target="_blank”}.